 Remember when I said that going on too late in the game would cut you off from Neverland’s clock tower and its hourly rewards?
 And when I said Neverland clears out most of its save points at one point?
 This is the reason why.
 Once the Princesses opened the Keyhole at Hollow Bastion, the Phantom was let loose and secured the Clock Tower as its new haunt.
 You want the hourly prizes back?
 You’re going to have to fight for them.

 First you’re going to have to get there: you have to talk to Tinker Bell inside Hook’s ship (even though she’s in your party as a Summon?) and talking to Tinker Bell means bringing Peter Pan whether you want him or not, because you don’t speak fairy.
 And you won’t want him around.
 Pan’s not at all suited for this fight, but too bad, you’re going to have to suck it up.
 Once you arrive on the site, Phantom will appear: a great, cloaked, Death-like figure, wearing black in the original and white with creepy black sleeves in Final Mix.
-Much fuss has been made about Phantom resembling a villain from one of the Peter Pan book sequels, but Kingdom Hearts’ references to original books have slim to none outside of this, so I don’t feel this reference was intentional.
+Much fuss has been made about Phantom resembling a villain from one of the Peter Pan book sequels, but Kingdom Hearts’ references to original proper ties have slim to none outside of this (although that would change in later games), so I don’t feel this reference was intentional.
 Phantom is the only superboss that appears in all versions of the game, including the original Japanese.
 Most of the others were added in the international releases.

 The fight requires a lot of prep, and you’re going to have to radically change your setup if you hope to pull through without trouble.
 There are two major problems: the first is that Phantom is fought almost entirely with magic, and no point in the game has forced you to use magic to this much of an extreme.
 The second is Phantom’s special ability.
 Some folks will tell you I shouldn’t call it this because the game never says outright, but I’m going for it: Phantom uses the infamous Final Fantasy spell “Doom.”